 Why is EU Action needed?
 Cooperation at European level will achieve multiple benefits

-On the basis of epSOS results, the Commission will provide support to the eHealth network in its task to prepare guidelines defining a minimum common set of patient data to be accessed and exchanged electronically.
-This will unlock multiple benefits such as timely access to relevant and medical patient data; higher quality and safety of care, as life-saving information will be easily accessed; opportunities for market development.
+On the basis of the results of epSOS, the Commission will identify, together with Member States and stakeholders, a minimum common set of patient data to be accessed or exchanged electronically.
+This will unlock multiple benefits such as timely access to relevant and vital patient data; higher quality and safety of care, as life-saving information will be easily accessed; opportunities for market development.

-DAE action 76 is contributing to the delivery of the European Innovation Partnership on active and healthy ageing, proposed under the Innovation Union flagship.
+DAE action 76 will contribute to the delivery of the European Innovation Partnership in the field of active and healthy ageing, proposed under the Innovation Union flagship.

 What has the Commission done so far?

 - Funded pilot projects to equip Europeans with secure online access to their medical health data

 - Followed the legislative processes on proposals for a Regulation on the protection of personal data and a Regulation on mutual recognition on eID and eSignature